💬📞 +91 9475747057 (11 AM to 6 PM)

 Biscuit Firing Furnace - Temperature Specifications

+It is a fundamental first step in all professional and studio pottery production.
 Its purpose is to harden the clay body so it can withstand handling and the absorption of liquid glaze before the final firing.
-This furnace, also called a bisque firing kiln, conducts the initial firing of ceramic ware to transform shaped clay into a durable, porous bisque.
 Operating around 900°C, it drives off physical and chemical water and begins vitrification.
-The Biscuit Firing Furnace is available in 6 temperature configurations ranging from 900°C to 1400°C. Each temperature variant is engineered with appropriate thermocouple and heating element technology.
+The Biscuit Firing Furnace is available in 6 temperature configurations ranging from 1000°C to 1300°C. Each temperature variant is engineered with appropriate thermocouple and heating element technology.